-Maybe life in general has you feeling stressed.
+Maybe life, in general, has you feeling stressed.
 Being a project manager, I bear a lot of responsibility, and with it comes a certain level of stress.
-Sometimes I stress too much, because I always want to give our clients 110%.
+Sometimes I stress too much because I always want to give our clients 110%.
 They’re the reason our company exists and why I have a job I love.

 Unplug the Electronics

-If you’re constantly on your cellphone or laptop, the stress of always checking emails and other notifications can become overwhelming.
+If you’re constantly on your cell phone or laptop, the stress of always checking emails and other notifications can become overwhelming.
 Unplug the electronics whenever possible, especially during family time.
 Those emails can wait, I promise!
 Your family and your sanity will thank you for it.

 Go for a Walk

 The sounds of birds chirping, cars racing by or just the fresh air is all it takes to clear your mind of whatever may be stressing you out.
 Even if the day isn’t sunny, just being out of the house makes a world of difference.